prysmaticlabs/prysm/sharding/README.md

 ![proposers](https://yuml.me/8a367c37.png)

-Collators then subscribe to updates in this proposals pool and accept collations that offer the highest payouts.
-Once collators are selected to add collations to a shard chain by adding their headers to a smart contract, and do so successfully, they get paid by the deposit the proposer offered.
+Collators add collations in the proof of work chain, throughout the document named the **canonical chain**.
+Collators subscribe to updates in the proposals pool and pick a collation in their best interest.
+Once collators are selected to add collations to the canonical chain, and do so successfully, they get paid by the deposit the proposer offered.

 To recap, the role of a collator is to reach consensus through Proof of Stake on collations they receive in the period they are assigned to.
 This consensus will involve validation and data availability proofs of collations proposed to them by proposer nodes, along with validating collations from the immediate past (See: [Windback](#enforced-windback)).